 ICDR-Consulting offers a much needed service for groups who want research, evaluation and development projects to be done with academic rigour.
 ICDR is comprised of a dedicated team of researchers with a diverse range of skills and backgrounds in the fields of disability, rehabilitation and public health.
 Our team members have extensive experience successfully implementing fieldwork in Asia and Africa and are familiar with the context and perceptions towards rehabilitation and disability issues in these regions.

-ICDR has conducted numerous research and evaluation projects, both quantitative and qualitative in nature with national and international governmental and non-governmental organizations including Handicap International, cbm, Plan International, UNICEF and the World Health Organization.
+ICDR has conducted numerous research and evaluation projects, both quantitative and qualitative in nature with national and international governmental and non-governmental organizations including Handicap International, Hope and Healing International, Plan International, UNICEF and the World Health Organization.

 Our core values are: